sindresorhus/pure/readme.md

 ## Tips

+In the screenshot you see Pure running in [HyperTerm](https://hyperterm.org) with the [hyperterm-snazzy](https://github.com/sindresorhus/hyperterm-snazzy) theme and Menlo font.

-[Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) theme with the [Droid Sans Mono](https://fonts.google.com/specimen/Droid+Sans+Mono) font (15pt) is a beautiful combination, as seen in the screenshot above.<sup>1</sup> Just make sure you have anti-aliasing enabled in your Terminal.
+The [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) theme with the [Droid Sans Mono](https://fonts.google.com/specimen/Droid+Sans+Mono) font (15pt) is also a [nice combination](https://github.com/sindresorhus/pure/blob/95ee3e7618c6e2162a1e3cdac2a88a20ac3beb27/screenshot.png).<br>
+*Just make sure you have anti-aliasing enabled in your terminal.*

-To have commands colorized as seen in the screenshot install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
+To have commands colorized as seen in the screenshot, install [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).

-<sup>1</sup> <sub>The screenshot shows the theme colors interpreted in the sRGB color space rather than the Generic RGB color space in which the theme is specified.
-Thus, the colors differ slightly from the theme's regular appearance.</sub>

 ## Integration